 Somebody that understands our business and the different ROA and profitability that would come with that line.
 That helps the relationship, when they understand why we might want to throttle down or why we're wanting to ramp up.

-Kreps: One last thing to add.
-A couple of our main shortline companies are really good at helping move inventory through the channel.
+Kreps: A couple of our main shortline companies are really good at helping move inventory through the channel.
 When we've got something another dealer needs, they've got great programs to move that stuff through.
-Going back to Mike's question, when we've acquired some dealers, there's often 2-4-year-old equipment; new equipment sitting on that yard that they've got terms up front and the manufacturer pretty much walked away from it and didn't help them try to move it.
+When we've acquired some dealers, there's often 2-4-year-old equipment; new equipment sitting on that yard that they've got terms up front and the manufacturer pretty much walked away from it and didn't help them try to move it.

 In most cases, unless it's a real strong line, our only defense is to drop that line and use the state laws to have them buy back that equipment because it's sitting there and it's 4 years old.
 But trying to figure out how to move that equipment and not have it sitting on dealers' yards is really important.